seleuco/xpectrum/trunk/readme.txt

 - Added auto fullscreen off while is loading a tape.
 - Set default keys when load a new rom.
 Fixed some key mappings.
 - Some SDL refactoring to make it more portable.

+v.1.9 by Seleuco (2010/23/02)
+- Added emulation for ULAplus 64 color mode.
+- Added support for ULaPlus in save states (retaining the compability with previous savestates)
+- Added thumbnails for save states
+- Changed some keys mapping for better coherency.
+- L & R changed to go to the  first or last ROM in the ROMs screen.
+- Changed frame skip option name to 25fps or 50fps option name. (is more clear)
+- Some minor bug fixes.